gfargo/token-tally/README.md

 - **Dynamic OG Images:** Automatically generated Open Graph images enhance social media sharing.
 - **Toast Notifications:** User-friendly notifications via Sonner for improved interactivity.

----

-## Project Structure & Significant Files
+## Project Structure Overview

 TokenTally follows a modern Next.js 15+ architecture using the App Router.
-Below is an overview of the project’s structure along with the most significant files:
+Below is an breakdown of the project’s structure along with the most significant files:

 ```
 /app                  - Main application directory with pages and layout components (e.g., /app/page.tsx for the landing page)